Known bugs

 algorithm e.g. with -Xincgc.

-- Apfloat can't autodetect CPU cache sizes.
-To have this feature added to Java, you can try to send Sun some feedback on
+Apfloat can't autodetect CPU cache sizes.
+To have this feature added to Java, you can try to send Oracle some feedback on

 RFE 4942707.